 I attended a wedding reception at the Gandy Dancer for a wife's friend who was somehow associated with the MMB.
 Carl Grapentine introduced the wedding party, bride and groom over the sound system with much gusto.
 It was astonishing and truly a treat.
 My wife doesn't know Carl Grapentine from Samual L. Jackson and was quite confused over my enthusiatic reaction to the whole event.
 I immediatly thought that he could make a pretty penny in the off season selling his services at weddings of UofM grads.
 Perhaps Dave Brandon has thought of this already and has included it in some sort of Wedding at the Big House Premier Package.

-One hundred and thirty three years of beautiful tradition, from Fielding Yost to Charles Woodson...You're goddamn right I'm living in the fucking past!
+One hundred and thirty four years of beautiful tradition, from Fielding Yost to Charles Woodson...You're goddamn right I'm living in the fucking past!

 if the dantonio exchange re Taybor Pepper really happened